AdesisNetlife/croak/README.md

 ##### config.getDefault()
 Returns the default configured project config object.
-If it is not configured, it will return the first existent project, first looking in local config, and fall back to global config
+If it is not configured, it will return the first existing project, first by looking into local config, and then in the global one

 ##### config.set(key [, value, isLocalConfig])
-Setter for config properties.
+Setter method for config values.
 You can set a new project, or a specific project config value with a primitive type

 ```js
 croakConfig.set('my-project', { gruntfile: '../Gruntile.js' })